breonwilliams/ai-section-builder-modern/IMPLEMENTATION_ANALYSIS_PROMPT.md

 # Critical Implementation Analysis Instructions for AI Section Builder Modern

 ## PLUGIN VISION & AI CONTEXT
-This plugin is building toward an **AI-powered page builder** where users can:
+This plugin is a **content acceleration system** that:
-1. **Generate entire pages from text prompts** - "Create a SaaS landing page for project management software"
+1. **Transforms Word documents into web pages** - Upload .docx → Beautiful page in 60 seconds
-2. **AI assembles sections intelligently** - Hero → Features → Testimonials → FAQ → CTA
+2. **AI maps document content to sections** - Headings → Hero, Lists → Features, Q&A → FAQ
-3. **Each section is customized** - AI fills in relevant content, images, and styling
+3. **Works WITH any WordPress setup** - Not another page builder, but a universal tool
+4. **Handles bulk transformation** - Process hundreds of documents at once
-4. **Global settings apply automatically** - Brand colors, fonts, spacing preferences
+5. **Global settings apply automatically** - Brand colors, fonts, spacing preferences

 **Why This Matters for Current Development:**
 - **Sections are modular building blocks** - AI will compose them in various combinations